BE A HERO

 SAM'S STORY

-Sam was a much loved, beautiful, and loving five-year-old boy.
+Sam was a much loved, beautiful, and loving five-year-old boy, from Derby in the UK.
 He loved the outdoors, Lego, all things superhero, and his beloved dog, Daisy.
 Sam was incredibly kind, wise beyond his years and loved life.
 He brought joy and light to everyone around him.

-In March 2021, Sam fell critically ill following what seemed like a simple virus.
-Sam had no history of epilepsy, or any underlying conditions, when he was suddenly struck by FIRES (Febrile Infection Related Epilepsy Syndrome) - a rare and devastating condition that triggered relentless, explosive seizures.
+In March 2021, aged just five years old, Sam fell critically ill following what seemed like a simple virus.
+Sam had no history of epilepsy, or any underlying conditions, when he was suddenly struck by FIRES (Febrile Infection Related Epilepsy Syndrome) - a rare and devastating type of epilepsy that triggered relentless, explosive seizures.
 FIRES is believed to affect just one in a million children.
-There is no cure.
+There is currently no cure.

 .jpg)